A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Vibrant graffiti-covered walls and hanging pendant lights set the rebellious, daring vibe of R&D. Owned by famous Chinese-Canadian Chefs Alvin Leung and Eric Chong, this restaurant is in downtown Toronto’s Chinatown.

 Branding itself as a modern Canadian-Asian restaurant, it draws inspiration from French, Chinese, Korean and other international cuisines to produce a unique fusion of unconventional flavours.
-The diverse and creative menu includes French onion spring rolls, pork and crab siu mai, kalbi beef bao, lamb spiducci, R&D fried rice (featuring mushroom XO and porcini butter) and more.
+The diverse and creative menu includes spinach dip spring rolls, pork and crab siu mai, kalbi beef bao, lamb spiducci, R&D fried rice (featuring mushroom XO and porcini butter) and more.

-R&D is open for reservations on Wednesdays to Sundays.
+R&D is open for reservations from Wednesday to Sunday.

 Location: 241 Spadina Avenue, Toronto